lucylow/Starfish/README.md

 ### Solution: Starfish Decentralized Data Marketplace &#x1F49C;

 **The Proof of Concept (PoC) Decentralized Data Marketplace.** A data exchange that incentivies publishing data for training artificial intelligence models.
 The primary users of the Starfish marketplace are those who benefit from quality data:
 Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.
+Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).

 Built on top of the Ocean Protocol.
 Starfish helps to unlock data, particularly for AI.
 It is designed for scale and uses blockchain technology that allows data to be shared and sold in a safe, secure and transparent manner.
 Data owners cannot be locked-in to any single marketplace.
-The data owner controls each dataset.
+The data owner controls each dataset:
 * Development of data trusts, to improve trust and ease around sharing data
 * Making research data machine more readable
 * Supporting text and data mining as standards and essential tool for research

-**Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).**

 ---